 How SOAR helps:

-Ingestion of endpoint data: SOAR pulls data from EDR tools (antivirus, EDR agents) to monitor real-time activity.
+- Ingestion of endpoint data: SOAR pulls real-time data from EDR tools (antivirus agents, EDR platforms) to monitor endpoint activity.

-Automated response and endpoint cleaning: If confirmed as a false positive, SOAR cleans the endpoint and automatically removes suspicious files.
+- Automated response and endpoint cleaning: If confirmed as a false positive, SOAR closes the incident automatically.
+If confirmed as a threat, SOAR isolates the endpoint and removes suspicious files.

 3. Detecting suspicious user login from IP address locations

-Problem: Suspicious logins are hard to catch at scale because user behavior is variable, organizations have multiple cloud environments to track, and manual monitoring is slow.
+Suspicious logins are hard to catch at scale because user behavior is variable, organizations span multiple cloud environments, and manual monitoring is too slow to act before access is established.

 How SOAR helps:

-- Ingest behavioral anomaly: SOAR collects login data from SIEMs or authentication systems to identify unusual activity.
+- Ingest behavioral anomaly: SOAR collects login data from SIEMs or authentication systems and flags unusual activity (impossible travel, atypical access times, new devices).

-- Enrich user information: SOAR retrieves past login history, role, and permissions to assess whether the behavior is legitimate.
+- Enrich user information: SOAR retrieves past login history, role, and permissions to assess whether the behavior is consistent with the user’s normal pattern.

-- Enrich IP intelligence: SOAR cross-references IP addresses against threat intelligence databases to identify known malicious sources.
+- Enrich IP intelligence: SOAR cross-references IP addresses against threat intelligence databases to identify known malicious sources, Tor exit nodes, or VPN endpoints.

 Video: IP address investigation with SOAR